Law Reform Committee

 The convenors of the Law Society specialist committees and chairs of the Property Law and Family Law Sections also sit on the LRC.

 The LRC convenor is Liesle Theron.
-Liesle is a partner in Meredith Connell’s Wellington office and is an experienced commercial litigator with particular expertise in public law, competition and regulatory law, company and securities law, insolvency, and contract and tort law.
+Liesle is an experienced commercial litigator with particular expertise in public law, competition and regulatory law, company and securities law, insolvency, and contract and tort law.

 DX SP20202 or PO Box 5041, Wellington 6145